bluzbrothers/StayHealthy.MonitorMe-Kata2024/ADR/ADR-005-patient-registration-out-of-scope.md

 Accepted

 ## Context:
 During the event storming session, a business need emerged for patient registration and linking sensors to patients.
-The decision is to keep this functionality outside the monitor me system's scope.
-The consequences are that the system under development must align with an existing solution.
-Additionally, a positive aspect is that there is no need to implement this within the project scope.
+The decision is to keep this functionality as a supporting sub-domain.

 ## Decision:
-The decision is to exclude patient registration and sensor-patient linkage from the system scope.
+The decision is Patient registration is a supporting sub-domain.
+It will be a part of the system, but we won't be focusing on it

 ## Consequences:
 ### Pros: